Rugby Championship: All Blacks edge past Argentina in tense test

 With Barrett continuing to kick perfectly from the tee, and Brodie Retallick gifted an intercept try from nearly 50m out from first-five Nicolas Sanchez, the Pumas were in big trouble at halftime.

-But it was all change at halftime.
-Boffelli was over from a Sanchez bomb, and the Pumas enjoyed all the possession and territory.
+But it was all change after the break.
+Boffelli was over from a Sanchez bomb, and the Pumas enjoyed all the possession, territory and momentum.

+The ball which the All Blacks did win was handed back far too easily and this perhaps will be their biggest lesson ahead of next Saturday's test in Wellington against a South African side who were far too good for the Wallabies in Johannesburg.

 As the All Blacks brought on newcomers such as Luke Jacobson, Atu Moli, and Ennor despite the tight circumstances, the home side couldn't find the killer blow, and that may haunt them for some time.